-Encryptors can be centrally controlled or managed across local and remote stations using Senetas' CM Remote Management application.
+Encryptors can be centrally controlled or managed across local and remote stations using the CM or SMC remote management application.
 Encryptors support both in-band and out-of-band SNMPv3 management.
 In-band management interleaves management messages with user data on the encryptor's network interface port whilst out-of-band management uses the dedicated front panel Ethernet port.
 A Command Line Interface (CLI) is also available via the console RS-232 port.